Slavery in the colonial history of the United States: Native Americans

 Native Americans enslaved members of their own and other tribes, usually as a result of taking captives in raids and warfare, both before and after Europeans arrived.
 This practice continued into the 1800s.
 In some cases, especially for young women or children, Native American families adopted captives to replace members they had lost.
 Among those native to the modern Southeastern United States, the children of slaves were considered free.
-Slaves included captives from wars and slave raids; captives bartered from other tribes, sometimes at great distances; children sold by their parents during famines; and men and women who staked themselves in gambling when they had nothing else, which put them into servitude in some cases for life.
+Slaves included captives from wars and slave raids; captives bartered from other tribes, sometimes at great distances; children sold by their parents during famines; and men and women who staked themselves in gambling when they had nothing else, which put them into servitude in some life cases.

-In three expeditions between 1514 and 1525, Spanish explorers visited the Carolinas and enslaved Native Americans, who they took to their base on Santo Domingo.
+In three expeditions between 1514 and 1525, Spanish explorers visited the Carolinas.
+They enslaved Native Americans, who they took to their base on Santo Domingo.
 The Spanish Crown's charter for its 1526 colony in the Carolinas and Georgia was more restrictive.
 It required that Native Americans be treated well, paid, and converted to Christianity, but it also allowed already enslaved Native Americans to be bought and exported to the Caribbean if they had been enslaved by other Native Americans.
 This colony did not survive, so it is not clear if it exported any slaves.
 Native Americans were enslaved by the Spanish in Florida under the encomienda system.
 New England and the Carolinas captured Native Americans in wars and distributed them as slaves.
 Native Americans captured and enslaved some early European explorers and colonists.

 Larger societies structured as chiefdoms kept slaves as unpaid field laborers.
 In band societies, owning enslaved captives attested to the captor's military prowess.
 Some war captives were subjected to ritualized torture and execution.
 Alan Gallay and other historians emphasize differences between Native American enslavement of war captives and the European slave trading system, into which numerous native peoples were integrated.
 Richard White, in The Middle Ground, elucidates the complex social relationships between Native American groups and the early empires, including 'slave' culture and scalping.
 Robbie Ethridge states, Let there be no doubt...that the commercial trade in Indian slaves was not a continuation and adaptation of pre-existing captivity patterns.
 It was a new kind of slave, requiring a new kind of occupational specialty ... organized militaristic slavers.